rnakato/DROMPAplus/README.md

 # 1. Overview
 DROMPA (DRaw and Observe Multiple enrichment Profiles and Annotation) is a ChIP-seq pipeline tool that meets various needs, including quality check, analysis, and visualization of multiple ChIP samples.

-DROMPAplus is written in C++ and has many valuable features:
+DROMPAplus is written in C++ and has many valuable features.
+DROMPAplus:
-* accept various map file formats including CRAM and wigfile (Wig, bedGraph and bigWig)
+* Accepts multiple map file formats (SAM, BAM, CRAM, Bowtie, TagAlign(.gz)) and read distribution formats (WIG(.gz), bigWig, bedGraph).
-* ability to visualize two samples in one line, which delineates the co-occurrence and exclusivity of read enrichment
-* highly customizable for track heights, axis limits, and display features
+* Supports spike-in normalization and total read normalization.
+* Outputs various quality metrics for ChIP-seq analysis.
-* output the visualization in conventional PDF format, which is preferable for many users, especially when sharing results (e.g., on a cloud storage)
+* Visualizes read distributions in conventional PDF format; therefore, no additional programs are required which is preferable for many users, especially when sharing results (e.g., on cloud storage) with collaborators who do not have a strong bioinformatics background.
+* Automatically estimates the fragment length from single-end reads using SSP.
+* Can visualize two samples in a single line, which delineates the co-occurrence (e.g., H3K4me3 and H3K27ac) and exclusivity (e.g., H3K27me3 and H3K36me3) of read enrichment.
+Transparency (alpha) of read color can be specified.
+* Supports chromatin loops from ChIA-PET (Mango format) and Hi-C (HICCUPS format) with colors corresponding to the p-values.
+* Bases the HEATMAP command on Python3, which enables flexible customization.

 See http://drompaplus.readthedocs.io/ for the detailed Manual.